adrianosferreira/toolset-rest/README.md

 http://www.yoursite.com/wp-json/toolset-views/v2/VIEW_SLUG_OR_VIEW_ID

-Use the filter toolset_rest_query to modify the query arguments of the View only in the custom endpoint output;
+Use the filter toolset_rest_query to modify the query arguments of the View only in the custom endpoint output:

 ```php
 add_filter('toolset_rest_query', 'my_function_test', 99, 3);